gvsolver

 - Vision & OCR layer Custom vision and OCR models, trained per-site, detect the live game state directly from screen capture.

-End-to-end, gvsolver detects your live game state, solves it, and returns a sub-1% exploitability strategy in under five seconds, autonomously.
+End-to-end, gvsolver detects the live game state, solves it, and returns a sub-1% exploitability strategy in under five seconds, autonomously.

 Access